What is a Dividend Policy?

 - What was done in practice to deliver under the policy?

-However, This is having the following components:
+It has the following components:

-- Laws applicable to companies in relation to dividend.
+- Laws applicable to companies concerning dividends

-- Revision and Availability of the policy
+- Revision and availability of the policy

 Example of Dividend Policy